lisachua/detect_heavy_drinking/README.md

 ```
 ipython kernel install --user --name=[env_name]
 ```
-*Make sure to  specify correct kernel when opening a jupyter notebook.

 ### Run
+1. Download raw data [here](https://archive.ics.uci.edu/ml/datasets/Bar+Crawl%3A+Detecting+Heavy+Drinking) and unzip.
+The folder should be named "data\" and be located in the root directory.
+2. Run all cells in <b>Preprocess_FeatEng_Baseline.ipynb<\b> for preprocessing, feature engineering and baseline model.
+Train and test csv files will be saved in "h2o_data\".
+3. Run <b>H2O_AutoML.ipynb<\b> to get model leaderboard and compute metrics.
+<b>*Note:<\b> Make sure to specify correct kernel when opening a jupyter notebook.